Opegrapha herbarum Lecanographaceae

 Occasionally host to Laeviomyces opegraphae

 Thin or inconspicuous pale grey, brownish or olive-green thallus.
-Lirellae usually simple, less frequently branched, the discs becoming fully open, rarely pruinose.
-Pycnidia are very rare.
-Spores 3-septate, 18-25 x 5-7 µm with a thin perispore.
-Microscope photograph below.
+Lirellae usually simple, less frequently branched, the discs becoming fully open, rarely pruinose but margins sometimes with green pruina.
+Pycnidia very rare.
+Spores 3-septate, 18-25 x 5-7 µm with thin perispore.
+Septa often thicker by spore wall and 2nd cell usually broadest and longest.
+Micrograph below

 Opegrapha herbarum